 Want to meet an immediate need(s) at The Hope Center?
-Shop our Amazon wish list here!
+Shop the Amazon wish list here!
+You can also shop BHITC’s Amazon wish list of books for its after-school enrichment and tutoring program at The Hope Center here!
 Don’t forget to use smile.amazon.com and select Building Hope in the City to receive a portion of ALL of your Amazon purchases, not just those from our Wish List!

 Assistance provided by appointment:

 - Job help through ASIA, Inc. – Provides cultural and linguistic information and services

 - Starting a business through ECDI – Provides small business and start-up loans to entrepreneurs

 - Legal Services – BHITC has a licensed attorney on staff, who is available by appointment.
 Call (216) 241-9400 to schedule.

 Contact The Hope Center for more information at (216) 241-9400.

 For more information on volunteer opportunities at The Hope Center, click here.

 Refugee and Immigrant Ministries

 Pairing refugees with groups of local citizens to increase cultural understanding and the sharing of social capital.
 Career mentors are also needed to assist with resumes, job searching, applications, interview prep and more.